 Employee expense reimbursement makes up for a large portion of the work for finance teams worldwide.
-Ask any finance manager and she will tell you how critical it is to set up the right expense reimbursement process in your organization.
-Done right, it will save you money, effort, time and will create a great employee experience leading to happier and productive teams.
+Ask any finance manager, and she will tell you how critical it is to set up the right expense reimbursement process in your organization.
+Done right, it will save you money, effort, and time and will create a great employee experience, leading to happier and more productive teams.

-A process this important must be understood properly before you get to implement it.
-So, we have put together this guide that will walk you through types of employee expenses, IRS guidelines, and the best practices to manage expense reimbursement like a pro.
-Read on and if you like it, and do share in your network.
+A process this important must be understood properly before you implement it.
+So, we have put together this guide that will walk you through types of expenses, IRS guidelines, and the best practices to manage employee expense reimbursement like a pro.

-When an employee pays out of her pocket by cash or by using her personal credit card during business meetings, business travel, or any other business-related activity, the employer has to pay that money back to the employee.
+When employees pay for business travel expenses or other work-related expenditures out of their pocket, the employer has to pay that money back to the employee.
 This process is known as expense reimbursement.

 Expenses made by an employee can be reimbursable or non-reimbursable, as categorized in your company’s expense policy.

-All the expenses that an employee bears for business-building activities can be categorized as reimbursable expenses.
+All expenses an employee bears for business-building activities can be categorized as reimbursable expenses.
 They are majorly classified into three main categories:

-Any work trip that your employees take for building the business such as a sales meeting or attending a work conference comes under this category.
+Any work trip your employees take to build the business, such as a sales meeting or attending a work conference, comes under this category.
 While generally, a company books a flight, hotel, and rental car for the employee in advance, other expenses like cab and meals happen on-site.
 So, most of the organizations pay per diem rates in advance or reimburse the amount later.

 In the US, IRS recommends the standard mileage rates for employees, self-employed individuals, or other taxpayers.
 You can refer to that while defining the expense policy for your business.
-Also, to decide on the per diem travel expense for your employees, you can refer to per diem rates here as specified by the GSA.
+Also, to decide on your employees’ per diem travel expense, you can refer to per diem rates here as specified by the GSA.

-When an employee is out on a business trip, there are chances that she might spend money on something that is not work-related, for example, buying a souvenir on a business trip or attending a jazz concert on Saturday evening.
+When employees are out on a business trip, they might spend money on something that is not work-related.
+For example, buying a souvenir on a business trip or attending a jazz concert on Saturday evening.
 These expenses are purely for personal purposes, and hence companies are not liable to reimburse them.
 These are non-reimbursable expenses.

 As per the IRS guidelines, companies must have an accountable plan to reimburse employee expenses, in the absence of which expenses are considered as earned wages and are taxable in the US.
 The reimbursable expenses covered under the accountable plan should meet these criteria, as explained in the IRS Publication 15, Circular E, Employer’s Tax Guide.